brentjanderson/brentjanderson.github.io/content/blog/2018-10-15-firebase-problem/index.md

 Firebase offers a suite of tools from database to A/B testing and more.
 The entire suite is impressive, and we use several components at Yours.co to make our app work.
 Despite the above complaints, **Firebase may be a good fit for some projects**.
 That said, Firebase is a business built around getting you linked to a community of products.
 If you buy into authentication, you will want to use firestore or datastore.
 When you need to store uploaded user files, Firebase Storage is a convenient option.
 A/B testing, crash reporting, push notifications, and more are also a few clicks away.

 This convenience is not a bad thing.
 This is why Firebase can be a great tool for the right product.
-Before you commit to part of firebase, are okay with the rest of the products in the Firebase ecosystem?
+Before you commit to part of firebase, are you okay with the rest of the products in the Firebase ecosystem?
 Is the lock-in worth not writing it yourself?
 Weighing such trade offs is the essence of good software engineering and architecture.

 ## When to use Firebase